crespohector/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

-Peer Review will start on Thursday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
-Students will get assigned a pair, posted to Slack everyday, to review each other's code.
+Peer Review will start on Thursday of the first week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
+Students will get assigned a pair, posted to Slack every day, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.
-Please note, during this hour, instructors will not be available for questions on Slack.
+Please note, that during this time, instructors will not be available for questions on Slack.

 *Note- We will also do a short demo the morning of the day peer review starts.*

-> This exercise is helpful to practice remembering what your code does for when an interviewer or coworker asks you to explain parts of your code.
-Also this helps you practice _articulating_ your code which will **majorly** help you in interviews and on the job!
+> This exercise is helpful to practice remembering what your code does when an interviewer or coworker asks you to explain parts of your code.
+Also, this helps you practice _articulating_ your code which will **majorly** help you in interviews and on the job!

 ## Steps:

 1. Choose who goes first.
-You each get 30 minutes and should have a timer set up.
+You each get 20 minutes and should have a timer set up.
-2. Find a part of your code to walk through.
+2. Your partner will choose a specific file for you to read from.
     - Could be a part you are proud of, something new, your redux store, your routes, your components, your CSS, etc...
     - Could be something you are only partially done making and then go into some basic "pseudocode" of what your next steps will be.
-        - Try to stay focused on code you do have, though.
-If your partner has a solution for a problem or something, it’s ok to discuss if it’s quick and write down notes (or plan to meet up afterward).
-3. Begin walking line by line, explaining the work flow of your code.
+3. Begin walking line by line, explaining the workflow of their code.
-    - You don't have to start at the very beginning of each file, but could choose which parts to go through.

 ## Things to consider:

-1. This **IS NOT** time to debug or code.
+1. This **IS NOT** time to mainly debug or code.
-2. Both sides are responsible for getting equal time to review.
+2. Both sides are responsible for getting equal time.
 3. Students are responsible to give and receive constructive feedback and commit to the exercise.
-4. IA’s will be jumping in rooms periodically to check progress and could possibly ask questions!
+4. IA’s will be jumping in rooms periodically to check progress and could ask questions!
-5. Students will receive strikes if not commited to the exercise *(webcam is off, no discussions, etc)*
+5. Students will receive strikes if not committed to the exercise *(webcam is off, no discussions)*
 6. If you finish the section of code you had planned to go over early, pick another file and continue to walk through your code.
 If you are lost on what code to share, you can always go through the starter code!

 ## Tips:

-1. Write down notes of things you notice about your own code.
+1. Write down notes of things you notice about your code.
      - Mistakes, things you missed, things you want to change, etc...
 2. Pay attention to the way your partner has coded things.
-    - Seeing how others code can give new ideas!
+    - Seeing how others' code can give new ideas!
 Or solve a problem you already have!
 3. Please use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
-4. Ask clarifying questions of your partner when they are explaining.
+4. Ask clarifying questions.
-5. Take notice on how your partner read and understood your code so that you could gauge your work’s readability.
+5. Take notice of how your partner read and understood your code so that you can gauge your work’s readability.
 6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
-7. Take feedback as something constructive and helpful for improvement.(On the flip side, be aware of how you present constructive feedback)
+7. Take feedback as something constructive and helpful for improvement.
+(On the flip side, be aware of how you present constructive feedback)
 8. Go through the starter project code *(user auth)* if you finish early.

 ---